craftista/craftista/README.md

 ![Mono Repo](docs/monorepo.png)

 ## For Developers and DevOps Enthusiasts
 Craftista serves as a perfect sandbox for developers and DevOps practitioners.
 The microservices architecture of the application makes it an ideal candidate for experimenting with containerization, orchestration, CI/CD pipelines, and cloud-native technologies.
 It's designed to be a hands-on project for learning and implementing DevOps best practices.

 ## Contributing
+While we have attempted to make it a Perfect Learning App, and have got many things right, its still a work in progress.
+As we see more useful features from the perspective of learning Devops, we will continue to improve upon this work.
 We welcome contributions from the community!
-Whether you're an origami artist wanting to showcase your work, a developer interested in microservices, or just someone enthusiastic about the project, your contributions are valuable.
-Check out our contributing guidelines for more information.
+Whether you're an origami artist wanting to showcase your work, a developer interested in microservices, or just someone enthusiastic about the devops learning projects, your contributions are valuable.
+Check out our contributing guidelines(to be added) for more information.
+While we are writing the guidelines, feel free send us a pull request when you have something interesting to add.

 ## License
 Craftista is open-sourced under the Apache License 2.0.